tylermercer/personal-website/src/content/posts/faith/seven-experiences-of-love.md

 be helped or is unaware of being helped) but often the recipient of a good deed feels an increase in love towards the doer of that good deed.

-### 5 - The giver feels God's love for the recipient
+### 5 - The giver feels God’s love for the recipient

 To bring this back to a spiritual context, God blesses us with a portion of _His love_ for others when we serve them.
 The ancient prophet Mormon described this,